 Your child will be tempted to get at things that are at and above their reach and height.
 Be aware of the dangers, including things that will soon be within their range.

 Common hazards include:

 - furniture and TVs

 Never leave a child alone on a changing table or raised surface.
 They can wiggle off and fall from any raised surface.
 This can cause serious injury.

-You can also use them for other areas that pose a trip hazard, such as steps at doorways or changes in floor level.
-But only use them where the instructions say they can be used.
+Use them for other areas that pose a trip hazard, such as steps at doorways or changes in floor level.

 Strap babies into all seats, including feeding chairs, car seats, prams and bouncers.
 Only use equipment and sitting devices with a 5-way safety harness.

 Using a baby walker can put a child at greater risk of head injuries, burns, scalds and poisoning.